junfanz1/junfanz1.github.io/_posts/2021-04-17-High-Frequency-Finance-Notes.md

 ## 10.1.
 Covolatility Weighting

-We need to introduce a time scale that compresses physical time if there is no info and expand t when it exists (similar to $\nu$-time in model vol patterns), and we have multivariate problem of 2 time series for a common time scale.
+We need to introduce a time scale that compresses physical time if there is no info and expand t when it exists (similar to $$\nu$$-time in model vol patterns), and we have multivariate problem of 2 time series for a common time scale.

 Large data gaps (varying/nonmatching data arrival frequencies) occur due to failures in data acquisition chain, we can only guess.